Heart of Yosemite park to close as crews battle blaze

 “There are wonderful places to visit in the region, so we’re asking people to consider alternative plans,” he said.

-In the state’s far north, a nearly 4-square-mile (10.3-square-kilometer) wildfire has forced the evacuation of French Gulch, a small Shasta County community that dates to the Gold Rush.
+In the state’s far north, a nearly 4-square-mile (10-square-kilometer) wildfire has forced the evacuation of French Gulch, a small Shasta County community that dates to the Gold Rush.

 Follow Weber at https://twitter.com/WeberCM